-Greg Hands hardly ever rebelled against their party in this parliament
+Greg Hands has never rebelled against their party in the current parliament.
+Find out more.

 More of Greg Hands’s recent appearances